configcat/docs/website/docs/targeting/targeting-overview.md

 ## How does it work?

-1. You define a [Targeting rule] on the <a href="https://app.configcat.com" target="_blank">ConfigCat Dashboard</a>.
+1. On the <a href="https://app.configcat.com" target="_blank">ConfigCat Dashboard</a>, you add [Targeting rules] and/or [Percentage options] to your feature flag.
-2. You pass a [User Object] to the ConfigCat SDK in your application.
+2. In your application, you pass a [User Object] to the setting evaluation functions of the ConfigCat SDK (`getValue`, `getAllValues`, etc.)
-3. ConfigCat will use the User Object and the Targeting Rule to determine which features are enabled for the user.
+3. The ConfigCat SDK will use the attributes in the User Object and the rules defined on the ConfigCat Dashboard to evaluate the feature flag, that is, to determine whether or not the related feature should be enabled for the user.

 ## What is what?
 *TODO - new screenshot*